Apostolos-Daniel/toli-io-personal-website/content/post/observability-culture.md

 As Adrian Cockcroft has noted, observability alone [won’t quite cut it](https://blog.container-solutions.com/adrian-cockcroft-on-serverless-continuous-resilience?utm_campaign=Newsletter%20-%20WTF%20is%20Cloud%20Native&utm_medium=email&_hsmi=244795178&utm_content=244795178&utm_source=hs_email).

-> ...fundamentally, observability as a property means you can construct the behavior of a system from its externally visible components.
-So if you have a black box system, if it is exporting enough information about what it's doing that you can predict its behavior, that is what observability is.
+> ...fundamentally, observability as a property means you can construct the behaviour of a system from its externally visible components.
+So if you have a black box system, if it is exporting enough information about what it's doing that you can predict its behaviour, that is what observability is.
 >
 > And what we're doing with our systems is trying to get better.
 So tracing and some of these things definitely give you better observability on what's going on inside a system.
 >